tetris245/ULTRAbc/README.md

 Changes for future version

 * Restored the AutoJoin feature (you can enable/disable it in the GUI - Chat Search page)
+  - Note 1: It will not work for locked rooms you can't enter even when they are not full
+  - Note 2: It disables the corresponding toast and also prevents to see toasts related to AlreadyInRoom, RoomBanned, RoomKicked, RoomLocked, because they are all in the same BC category at the moment